1992 Lindhurst High School shooting: Aftermath

 While in police custody, Houston stated that he was despondent over losing his job and was angered that he failed to graduate from high school or obtain a GED.
 He claimed to be "out of touch with reality" when he committed the murders.
 He also confessed to holding a grudge against his former Civics teacher Robert Brens, who failed Houston in his class.
 On September 21, 1993, Houston was found guilty of all charges against him and was sentenced to death.
-In 2012, the California Supreme Court upheld his death penalty.
-He is currently awaiting execution at San Quentin State Prison.
+In 2012, the California Supreme Court upheld his death sentence.
+He was awaiting execution at San Quentin State Prison but was moved to Pelican Bay State Prison in March 2024.
 Eric Houston also stated that he had not warned the school about coming on campus, as some alleged.
 His statements were introduced as evidence in both the civil and criminal trials.
-As of 2022, Houston is still on death row.

 A memorial park was erected on McGowan Parkway in Olivehurst, California, in remembrance of the four people who died that day.